saint-rivers/spring-microservices-book/spring-data/spring-data-jdbc/getting-started.md

 }
 ```

-In order to persist data to the database table, use the created repository.
+Below is an implementation and how to persist data using the created CrudRepository.

 ```java